ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](random_enhanced.png)](random_enhanced.png) ![=&gt;](../img_www/right.gif) [![\[IM Output\]](ripples_3e000.png)](ripples_3e000.png) [![\[IM Output\]](ripples_3e090.png)](ripples_3e090.png) [![\[IM Output\]](ripples_3e180.png)](ripples_3e180.png) [![\[IM Output\]](ripples_3e270.png)](ripples_3e270.png)

 The color of the 'white' granule, will depend on both the '*Phase*', and the fraction of the '*Frequency*' that use applied.
-A integer '*Frequency*' value will cause both white and black granules to vary in color together (according to the '*Phase*'). as such with a pahse of '`90`' both will be white.
+An integer '*Frequency*' value will cause both white and black granules to vary in color together (according to the '*Phase*'). as such with a phase of '`90`' both will be white.

 However if you apply a fractional '*Frequency*' value of say '`0.5`', the 'white source' granule, will be the negative of the 'black source' granule (as determined by the '*Phase*').